confluentinc/confluent-kafka-python/README.md

     # Trigger any available delivery report callbacks from previous produce() calls
     p.poll(0)

-    # Asynchronously produce a message, the delivery report callback
+    # Asynchronously produce a message.
+The delivery report callback will
-    # will be triggered from poll() above, or flush() below, when the message has
+    # be triggered from the call to poll() above, or flush() below, when the
-    # been successfully delivered or failed permanently.
+    # message has been successfully delivered or failed permanently.
     p.produce('mytopic', data.encode('utf-8'), callback=delivery_report)

 # Wait for any outstanding messages to be delivered and delivery report